grantwinney/blog/content/posts/mocking-messagebox-in-winforms/index.md

 slug: mocking-messagebox-in-winforms
 summary: Unit testing a WinForms app is an uphill battle in the best of times, before you add in classes like MessageBox.
 Let's make the best of it.
 tags:
   - surviving-winforms
   - testing
-- coding
   - csharp
 title: Mocking MessageBox (or any static class) in WinForms
 ---
 Trying to integrate testing into a WinForms app can be an uphill battle, especially if it's a legacy app with most of the logic tightly coupled to the UI in the code-behind files of hundreds of forms.
 It doesn't help when you toss in portions of the .NET Framework that were designed in very test-unfriendly ways.